-This Generator Interconnection Requirements document outlines the process, requirements, and agreements used to install or modify generation projects with aggregate generator output capacity ratings of 2 MW or more, and designed to operate in parallel with the Great Lakes Energy (GLE) electric system.
+This Generator Interconnection Requirements document outlines the process, requirements, and agreements used to install or modify generation projects with aggregate generator output capacity ratings of 150 kW or more, but less than 750 kW, and designed to operate in parallel with the Great Lakes Energy (GLE) electric system.
 Technical requirements (data, equipment, relaying, telemetry, metering) are defined according to the size and type of generation, location of the interconnection, and mode of operation (Flow-back or Non-Flow-back).
 The process is designed to provide an expeditious interconnection to the GLE electric system that is both safe and reliable.
 Interconnection requests desiring to connect to the area's transmission system should be directed to the appropriate transmission provider.